Get The Annuity Weekly Newsletter

 *Can be transferred to another MYGA without tax consequences

 The primary difference between a MYGA (i.e. annuity contract) and a CD is that in a non-IRA (i.e. non-qualified) account, the MYGA interest grows tax-deferred with no tax penalty on the interest earned.
-With CDs in a non-IRA account, you have to pay taxes annually on that guaranteed interest rate that is credited.
-This tax-deferral benefit doesn’t make MYGAs better than CDs, it’s just the primary contractual difference between the two strategies.
+With CDs in a non-IRA account, you must pay taxes annually on that guaranteed interest rate that is credited.
+This tax-deferral benefit does not make MYGAs better than CDs, it is just the primary contractual difference between the two strategies.
 MYGAs can also be transferred from one MYGA to another in a non-IRA account, without creating any tax consequences.
 In other words, that annuity to annuity transfer would be a non-taxable event using the IRS approved 1035 exchange rule.
 MYGAs inside of an IRA can also be transferred via a non-taxable event as well.
-That would be an IRA to IRA transfer, and would not trigger any taxes.
+That would be an IRA to IRA transfer and would not trigger any taxes.

 After the surrender charge period ends, you can also transfer a MYGA to another type of annuity as well.
 For example, you can transfer the full MYGA proceeds to a SPIA (Single Premium Immediate Annuity) if you need income to start now.
 Another example would be to transfer your MYGA to a DIA (Deferred Income Annuity) if you need income guarantees to start at a future date.
 In each case, the initial cost basis would transfer to the receiving annuity strategy...and that transfer would be a non-taxable event as well.